dixitdevarshi/ai-ticket-triage/README.md

 ## Architecture

 A real email lands in a monitored Gmail inbox. n8n's Gmail Trigger picks it up, and the workflow branches based on whether an attachment is present, both paths call a FastAPI backend that handles the actual intelligence.
 Claude classifies the ticket's topic and urgency independently, and if there's an attachment, a separate routing layer decides what kind of file it is and processes it before folding the result back into classification.
 The ticket is then routed by urgency: high-urgency tickets post an alert to Slack, everything else is logged.
 Separately, any ticket the model isn't confident about, or a small random sample of confident ones, gets flagged for human review, also via Slack.
+Everything is persisted in PostgreSQL through a SQLAlchemy model layer.

 ![n8n workflow](docs/screenshots/n8n-workflow.png)